SoftInstigate/restheart-notes-example/README.md

 ## Start the Web app

-Install Node.js for your system [https://nodejs.org](https://nodejs.org)
+First of all you have to install Node.js for your system [https://nodejs.org](https://nodejs.org).

-Check you have the latest `npm` installed
+Then check you have the latest `npm` installed

 	npm update -g npm